Graph Flow Matching: Enhancing Image Generation with Neighbor-Aware Flow Fields: Background and Related Work

 Generating high-resolution images directly in pixel space is computationally expensive and often burdens generative models with the need to reconstruct low-level details that are perceptually insignificant.
 Latent-space generative modeling mitigates this challenge by performing generation in a lower-dimensional, semantically meaningful space.
 This approach, popularized by models like Stable Diffusion~\citep{StableDiffusion_rombach2022high}, uses a two-stage process: a VAE first compresses images into latent representations, and a generative model then operates within this latent space to model data distributions.

-Formally, given a pre-trained VAE with encoder $E: \mathcal{X} \rightarrow \mathcal{Z}$ and decoder $D: \mathcal{Z} \rightarrow \mathcal{X}$, latent-space generative modeling learns to transform a prior distribution (e.g., Gaussian noise) into the distribution of encoded data points in $\mathcal{Z}$.
-The decoder $D$ then reconstructs image samples from this latent trajectory.
+Formally, given a pre-trained VAE with encoder $E: \mathcal{I} \rightarrow \mathcal{X}$ and decoder $D: \mathcal{X} \rightarrow \mathcal{I}$, latent-space generative modeling learns to transform a prior distribution (e.g., Gaussian noise) into the distribution of encoded data points in $\mathcal{X}$.
+Here \(\displaystyle \mathcal{I} = [-1,1]^{H\times W\times C}\) denotes the pixel-space of \([-1,1]\)-normalized \(H\times W\times C\) images (as used by the Stable Diffusion VAE), and \(\mathcal{X}\subseteq \mathbb{R}^d\) its latent representation.
+The decoder $D$ then reconstructs image samples from this latent trajectory in $\mathcal{X}$ to $\mathcal{I}$.
 This formulation provides several critical advantages: \begin{itemize}[leftmargin=3em] \item \textbf{Dimensionality Reduction.} Working in latent space reduces spatial resolution and channel complexity (e.g., from $256 \times 256 \times 3$ images to $32 \times 32 \times 4$ latent tensors), significantly lowering memory and compute requirements. \item \textbf{Semantic Compression.} The VAE, trained with perceptual and reconstruction losses, discards high-frequency noise and retains structurally and semantically relevant content.
 This reduces the burden on the generative model to learn low-level detail. \item \textbf{Decoupled Design.} Generation and reconstruction are modular: the VAE handles image fidelity, while the generative model focuses solely on learning distributional transformations in latent space. \end{itemize}

 Building on this design, the \emph{Latent Flow Matching (LFM)} framework~\citep{dao2023flow} extends flow matching to this perceptually aligned latent space.
 Rather than learning stochastic score-based dynamics as in diffusion models, LFM learns a deterministic velocity field that transports noise into encoded data samples by solving an ODE in latent space.
 This enables faster inference, fewer function evaluations, and simplified training compared to pixel-space diffusion.